devassistant/devassistant/docs/developer_documentation/create_assistant/yaml/tutorial.rst

 You can now try running ``da create python argh -h`` and you'll see that the argument is printed out in commandline help.

-Since there are some common arguments, the standard installation of DevAssistant ships with so called "snippets", that contain (among other things) definitions of frequentyl used arguments.
+Since there are some common arguments that the standard installation of DevAssistant ships with so called "snippets", that contain (among other things) definitions of frequentyl used arguments.
 You can use name argument for Creator assistants like this::